AToMPM/atompm/doc/modelling_transformation.rst

 If you want to initialize a new schedule, use the fourth button on the *TransformationEditor* toolbar.
 This will present you with a file browser, which allows you to choose a location and a name for the schedule.
 The schedule will automatically open in a new AToMPM instance.

-.. note:: A schedule's name has to start with the T\_ prefix!
+.. warning:: A schedule's name has to start with the T\_ prefix!

 If you want to initialize a new rule, use the fifth button on the *TransformationEditor* toolbar.
 This will present you with a file browser, which allows you to choose a location and a name for the rule.
 The rule will automatically open in a new AToMPM instance.

-.. note:: A rule's name has to start with the R\_ prefix!
+.. warning:: A rule's name has to start with the R\_ prefix!

 .. _the-rule-language: